-Science-i is an international research platform.
-Equipped with three unique assets — i) the largest global forest inventory database, ii) the most extensive global network of forest experts, and iii) the most advanced cyberinfrastructure with dynamic data governance Science-i accelerates forest science by empowering underrepresented communities in global research and knowledge co-production.
+Science-i is equipped with three unique assets — i) the largest global forest inventory database, ii) the most extensive global network of forest experts, and iii) the most advanced cyberinfrastructure with dynamic data governance.

 We empower research in biodiversity sciences and beyond, with AI, big data, and world-class expertise; We support team and consortiums, e.g. GFBI, with global data infrastructure and high-performance computing